Fribur/TextMeshDOTS/README.md

 It aims to provide DOTS native world space text similar to TextMeshPro and TextCore GameObject based text.
 To keep cross dependencies to a minimum, we aim to only depend on unmodified [Unity Entities](https://docs.unity3d.com/Packages/com.unity.entities@1.2/manual/index.html), [Unity Entities Graphics](https://docs.unity3d.com/Packages/com.unity.entities.graphics@1.2/manual/index.html) and some functionality in the `UnityEngine.TextCore` namespace to be able to utilize TextCore FontAssets.
-Possibly we use a custom BatchRenderGroup instead of Entity Graphics.

 # How to use